Written by

 Lucas Peps

-I’ve spent the past week researching the most active prediction market websites and apps to help our team compare them properly.
-Between AI search tools, Google deep-dives, and even a couple of calls with the brands themselves, I pulled together the most important insights I could find and present them all on this page.
+I’ve spent the past week researching the most active prediction market sites and apps so our team could compare them properly.
+Between AI search tools, Google deep-dives, and a few calls with the brands themselves, I pulled together the insights that matter most and put them all on one page: every active platform, its bonuses, app ratings, how the pricing works, and where it is legal.

 | Name | Website | Bonus | Launch | iOS | Android | AppStore Ratings | PlayStore Ratings | API |